-Devices or Livewire sources are missing
+Devices or Livewire sources are missing or not discovered automatically

 - Axia IP Audio Driver

-These can really effect ANY product.
+These can affect ANY product.

 Every Axia device “advertises” itself on the network so that other Axia products can find them.
 Advertisement allows other hardware and software to discover the available sources on a device and if they are in use elsewhere (we call this allocation status).
 Sometimes when scanning, a piece of software may not “discover” anything.
 There are generally only a couple of things that cause this, and they are straightforward to correct.